 - the DMV hearing (called an admin per se (APS) hearing).

-Even still, third-time DUI defendants can usually continue driving immediately with an IID installed in their motor vehicle.
-And they must keep the IID for 24 months.
+Even still, you can usually continue driving immediately with an IID installed in your motor vehicle for 24 months.

-But defendants who refused to take a chemical blood- or breath test following the arrest cannot drive at all for three years.
-And there is no way to get a restricted license during this time.15
+However if you refused to take a chemical blood- or breath test following the arrest, you cannot drive at all for three years.
+There is no way to get a restricted license during this time.15

-Note that people who unlawfully drive on a suspended license are classified as habitual traffic offenders (HTOs) by the California Department of Motor Vehicles.16
+Beware that driving unlawfully on a suspended license makes you a habitual traffic offender (HTO) by the California Department of Motor Vehicles.16

 5. Can my record be expunged?

-Yes, DUI-3rd defendants can get a criminal record expungement if they successfully complete probation.17
+Yes, you can get a criminal record expungement for a DUI-3rd if you successfully complete probation.17

 6. Do I need an attorney?